Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 During grief, men may be more likely to:

-Women are more likely to express their feelings of grief with other people.
-They may be more willing to seek out connections and accept the help of others.
+Women are more likely to express grief with others.
+They may seek out connections and accept help.

 Women may try to cope by:

-There is no typical or “normal” grief response.
-It is common to have a variety of feelings and behaviors.
-For most people, some responses will be typical of gender.
-Others will not be.
+There is no “normal” grief response.
+It is common to have many feelings and behaviors.
 The important thing is that each person feels like their grief is accepted and supported by other family members.

-Everyone needs support in grief regardless of how they grieve.
-After losing a child, family members need validation that their responses are normal.
-Each person tries to cope in his or her own way.
-But, families also need to find ways to connect and come together in their grief.
+Everyone needs support in grief.
+After losing a child, family members need to know their responses are normal.
+Families need to find ways to connect and come together in their grief.

 It can help to remember that: